opendp/dp-wizard/README-PYPI.md

 DP Wizard requires Python 3.10 or later.
 You can check your current version with `python --version`.
 The exact upgrade process will depend on your environment and operating system.

+Install with `pip install dp_wizard[app]` and you can start DP Wizard from the command line.

 ```
 usage: dp-wizard [-h] [--demo | --cloud]